gugrigugra/react-pokedex/README.md

 ## Available Scripts

+Download the source code of this project.
+You have to download node.js and npm, so go to the [node site](https://nodejs.org/en/download/current) and do it.
-In the project directory, you can run:
+If you already have it, in the project directory, you can run:

 ### `npm start`